 Stan's presentation on why above ground sprinklers are bad in "Roy Rogers McFreely" consists of showing a crude cartoon that depicts a little girl falling on and being impaled by a sprinkler, which shoots blood into her friend's face.

 A scene from "National Treasure 4: Baby Franny: She's Doing Well: The Hole Story" where Henri Watkin sees his wife again...and bites off her nose.

 Made worse when you realize why he likely did it.
 He probably had a lot of pent-up aggression towards her, since we don't get any indication that she attempted to send rescue for him or simply have his body recovered.
 Imagine spending over 40 years trapped underground and realising that the person you love has left you to rot in a well?!

 In the episode "Naked to the Limit, One More Time".
 Roger throws Jeff into the UFO's beam that was meant to take Roger back to his planet, we're pretty sure we'll never hear much of him again...

 We do, though the fate of those abducted by Roger's people is scary they are kept as slaves on the shopping mall-style gigantic spaceship, (which itself isn't really that scary).
-Now your free to go, as long as you pass the love test; a test that proves the alien abduction separated you from your true love.
+You can leave at any time, as long as you pass the love test; a test that proves the alien abduction separated you from your true love.
 If you fail, you get castrated and it's rigged for you to fail.

 It's no surprise either to find out that this brutal punishment is also Roger's fault, for cheating on Emperor Zing and breaking his heart.